 FAST FACTS

-• Partners with West Charlotte based anchor institutions and after school programs for a value added experience to meet needs with opportunities
+Partners with anchor institutions in the West Boulevard corridor of Charlotte and surrounding areas, as well as after school programs for a value added experience to meet needs with opportunities

 about money magnets club